 Apache Flink is a highly scalable stream-processing framework for Java-based languages.
 A Flink topology defines how one or more streams of data are processed.
 Each integration has an associated topology that is used to process raw data and keep the System of Record in sync with the third-party application.
 Currently, the Flink cluster is deployed on AWS Elastic MapReduce (Hadoop cluster).

-When users connect to CloudBees platform for SDM, their browser receives a ReactJS front-end web bundle that is hosted by an NGINX web server running in a Kubernetes container.
-The UI redirects the user to authenticate before allowing the user to access their account on CloudBees platform for SDM.
+When users connect to CloudBees SDM, their browser receives a ReactJS front-end web bundle that is hosted by an NGINX web server running in a Kubernetes container.
+The UI redirects the user to authenticate before allowing the user to access their account on CloudBees SDM.

 Users are authenticated through an authentication service, which provides a short-lived access token for making requests to the System of Record GraphQL API.
 This same service is in charge of authorizing integrations to give them access to writing data for a specific account that has enabled the integration.